 But with evidence that the environmental benefits of lockdown may have been shortlived in European cities as commuters shun public transport and use their cars instead – and air pollution in China back to pre-crisis levels – how will the easing of Covid-19 control measures impact pollution levels in the capital?

-This charts on this web page will be updated daily with latest data showing NO2 concentrations at some of London's most polluted locations.
+This charts on this web page display the latest data showing NO2 concentrations at some of London's most polluted locations.

 CORONAVIRUS LIVE BLOG: The impact on green policymaking and implementation